justkeepquiet/tera-api/README.md

 9. In new window select group **API_AdminPanel_Admin** and click add.
 10. Open your **.env** file and set `STEER_ENABLE` parameter to `true`.

 The Steer Server allows you to flexibly manage permissions to certain sections of the TERA API Admin Panel.
 For example, you can create a new user and connect it to user group **API_AdminPanel_Shop**.
-Users in this group will only have access to Shop management functions.
+Users in this group will only have access to TERA Shop management functions.
 You can also create your own function group.

 ### TERA Shop Integration